secure-software-engineering/rose/README.md

     cd ..
     ```

-3. Build packages for Chrome, Firefox and Safari with Kango
+3. Build packages for Chrome and Safari with Kango into respective folders in `dist`
     ```
     gulp build
     ```